open-AIMS/reefscan_inference/README.md

 Note: It is a huge file (~5GB compressed / ~10GB on disk).

-Load it via the command `docker load --input reefscan-inference-latest.tar.gz`
+Load it via the command `docker load --input reefscan-inference-latest-dockerimg.tar.gz`

 Otherwise, it can be built locally if it is more convenient.